Parnelli Jones: Driving career

-Capitalizing on his long history with Ford, Parnelli joined with Bud Moore Engineering to race in the SCCA Trans-Am Championship series.
+Capitalizing on his long history with Ford, Jones joined with Bud Moore Engineering to race in the SCCA Trans-Am Championship series.
 In 1967, to help with the vehicle launch, Jones raced a prepped 1967 Mercury Cougar.
 The car was not overly competitive, however Ford did win the Manufacturers Title.
 Jones did not race in 1968 season.
 Jones returned to Bud Moore and Trans-Am in 1969 to help with the debut of the Boss 302 Mustang.
 Teamed with George Follmer, Jones finished second in the Drivers Championship to Mark Donohue driving a 1969 Penkse prepared Camaro.
 Both Moore and Jones agreed that the Firestone tires were the reason they did not win the championship due to their short life compared to Goodyear, but due to Jones's Firestone sponsorship, they were required.
 In 1970, Moore, Jones, and Follmer returned to dominate the 1970 Trans-Am season.

 Jones finished his racing career with major wins during the year 1973.
 He won his second Mexican 1000 in 16 hours and 42 minutes.
 He also won the 1973 Baja 500 and Mint 400 off-road events.
 Jones had a major accident at SCORE International's 1974 Baja 500, and stepped away from full-time off-road racing to become a race car owner.